clemense/yourdfpy/README.md

 ## But why another one?!?
-"Why are you wasting not only your but also our time?" you might ask.
+`Why are you wasting not only your but also our time?` you might ask.
 Fair point.
-There is already [urdfpy](https://github.com/mmatl/urdfpy) and [urdf_parser_py](https://github.com/ros/urdf_parser_py) that deal with URDFs.
-Unfortunately, none of the existing solutions allows customizable URDF parsing that is fully independent of validation and mesh loading.
-Dealing with filenames can be cumbersome, outdated dependencies, open bug reports, and limited flexibility when it comes to serialization are other disadvantages.
+There are already [urdfpy](https://github.com/mmatl/urdfpy) and [urdf_parser_py](https://github.com/ros/urdf_parser_py) that deal with URDFs.
+Unfortunately, none of these solutions allow customizable URDF parsing that is fully independent of validation and mesh loading.
+Dealing with filenames, outdated dependencies, open bug reports, and limited flexibility when it comes to serialization are other disadvantages.
 As shown in the table below, **yourdfpy** is the most robust one when it comes to loading URDFs in the wild.

 ![Example URDFs](https://github.com/clemense/yourdfpy/blob/main/docs/_static/urdf_examples.jpg?raw=true)